blockchainass/myblockchain/storage/ndb/test/run-test/ATRT_USAGE_README.txt

   2.Results.
   ==========

-  Unlike mysql-test-run frame work atrt doesn't inform to console passed/failed status of tests.
+  Unlike myblockchain-test-run frame work atrt doesn't inform to console passed/failed status of tests.
 You need to use --log-file option and look into log file for getting information about status of tests.
 When atrt finished you can look into log file defined --log-file option.
 It's main source of information about how